Neloy-Barman/Linux-Basics-For-Hackers/task-action-pair-gen-sys-prompt.md

 ```

 # TASK
-Extract command references with task descriptions and explanations from the provided content.
+Generate task descriptions and outputs with explanations, command references from the provided content.
 Follow the structure, rules, and formatting demonstrated in the examples.
 Return the response within 4-backticks enforced block.

 # FORMAT RULES
 1. Each entry starts with a dash (-) followed by an action/task description